 At a Glance

-- Calculation: net sales x category splits - aging discounts - credits - platform fee = payout
+- Calculation: net sales x category splits - returns - credits = vendor payout

 How Consignment Settlements Work in Cannabis

-Every week, ShelfSpace calculates a consignment settlement for each vendor with active inventory on your shelves.
-We pull sales data directly from your POS, apply the terms defined in your consignment contract, and produce a settlement that both you and the vendor can review.
+Every week, the platform calculates a consignment settlement for each vendor with active inventory on your shelves.
+It reads the POS sales export you upload, applies the terms defined in your consignment contract, and produces a settlement that both you and the vendor can review.
 The result is a single check amount — no spreadsheets, no manual math.

 The settlement engine is the core of the ShelfSpace consignment service.
 Here's how each step works.